jam-do/jam-site/src/md/whitepaper.md

 You've probably come across posts on social networks in which the authors analyze how everything in web development used to be easy and simple, but now it has become difficult and inaccessible.
 When HTML was invented, it was simply a markup language for creating simple web pages and links between them.

 Now an HTML document is more of a configuration for initializing a web application that uses many technologies besides hypertext itself.
-The entire evolution of the web is a story of the complexity of the simple concept of hypertext to the level of a full-fledged platform for application development.
+The entire evolution of the web is a story of the complication of the simple concept of hypertext to the level of a full-fledged platform for application development.
 On the one hand, this has opened up many opportunities for self-expression and business.
-On the other hand, it closed the door to the creation of web resources for people who are not web developers directly and do not devote all their time to studying web technologies.
+On the other hand, it closed the door to the creation of web resources for people who are not web developers directly and do not devote all their time to studying web technologies in deep.

 There was a time when the needs of developers were greater than what the “native” web could offer, and additional solutions had to be created for production development problems.
 These, for example, are JQuery, CommonJS, CSS preprocessors, bundlers, UI libraries that support their own component model only (React), and so on.